.

 Washington's Giant of Trophic Science

-UW’s Robert Paine led a cadre of scientists to observe the role of carnivores in ecosystems.
-His work spawned studies that provide overwhelming evidence of the value of predators in the biosphere.
+UW's Robert Paine led a cadre of scientists to observe and understand the critical role of carnivores in ecosystems.

 “If I have seen further, it is by standing on the shoulders of giants.” –Isaac Newton